Sometimes I wonder what people were thinking when writing online content. Perhaps the simple answer is, not much at all.

 The FIR may be destroying 'old' jobs, but its also creating new ones.
 It's time that boomers learned how to make their own jobs too...

+Creativity, flexibility and adaptability are key requirements for every person and every business that wants to prosper in the fourth industrial revolution.
 According to Dr.Yuval Noah Harari, best selling author of Sapiens: A Brief History of Humankind, our abilities to adapt and collaborate are the principal reasons humans came to be the dominant species on the planet.

 But the world we spent most of our careers in, the old world of corporate control, hierarchy and obedience, was pretty successful at repressing these essential human qualities.
 Despite having teams of people who supposedly 'managed' human resources, they didn't and they don't.
 Mostly they seek to control and administrate it.
 Not nurture it.